bondrnk/SelfAssessment/Skills/Paradigms.md

 ## Multi-paradigm programming

 - Theory
-  - Procedural programming 🖐️ used
+  - Procedural programming: 🖐️ used
-  - Imperative programming 🖐️ used
+  - Imperative programming: 🖐️ used
-  - Structured programming 🖐️ used
+  - Structured programming: 🖐️ used
   - Non-structured programming
-  - Functional programming 🖐️ used
+  - Functional programming: 🖐️ used
   - Prototype-based programming
-  - Object-oriented programming 🖐️ used
+  - Object-oriented programming: 🖐️ used
   - Object-based programming
-  - Generic programming 🖐️ used
+  - Generic programming: 🖐️ used
-  - Concurrent computing 🖐️ used
+  - Concurrent computing: 🖐️ used
-  - Asyncronous programming 🖐️ used
+  - Asyncronous programming: 🖐️ used
-  - Parallel programming 🖐️ used
+  - Parallel programming: 🖐️ used
-  - Reactive programming 🖐️ used
+  - Reactive programming: 🖐️ used
   - FRP (Functional-reactive)
   - Automata-based programming
-  - Domain-specific languages 🖐️ used
+  - Domain-specific languages: 🖐️ used
-  - Multi-paradigm programming 🖐️ used
+  - Multi-paradigm programming: 🖐️ used
   - Metaprogramming
   - Actor model
 - OOP basics